-Welcome to the official website of the sixth International Thyroid Awareness Week 2014.
-Activities within this week will begin on May 25 and continue through May 31, 2014.
+Welcome to the official website of the seventh International Thyroid Awareness Week.
+Activities within this week will begin on May 25 and continue through May 31, 2015.

-I would like to thank Merck for its support throughout the six years of the campaign’s existence and of course thank you for your attention.
-I hope this website provides helpful advice and information.
+I would like to thank Merck for their generous support throughout the seven years of the campaign’s existence as well as Bayer and Genzyme for supporting us this year and, of course, thank you for your attention.

 Thyroid Federation International is a global organization which aims to work for the benefit of those affected by thyroid dysfunctions throughout the world.